taufiktw/michal.paluchowski.com/content/posts/the-state-of-the-craft-at-craftconf-2015/index.md

 * __monitor everything__---each service must have its own health checks, showing [whatever information is most relevant][mpenoughlogging].
 Typically numbers of transactions, timings, latency, hardware utilization, but often also business KPIs.
 You'll also need a means to track requests flowing through the system, ie. by IDs being passed in service calls.
 This information must be available to development teams _in real time_.
 * __build for failure__---crashes, disconnections, load spikes, bugs, all of which will occur more often than with monoliths.
 Make sure failures are reported, tracked, and the system is self-healing, via techniques like circuit-breakers, bulkheads or resource pools.
 Work with business representatives to determine for each use case whether __consistency or availability__ are more important, because you cannot always offer both.

-Not everyone was pleased with such a high degree of saturation with microservice themes at CraftConf:

-{{< twitter 591533716939399168 >}}

-But that only proves that this architecture is well past the stage of early adoption and entering into the mainstream.
+Not everyone was pleased with such a high degree of saturation with microservice themes at CraftConf, but that only proves that this architecture is well past the stage of early adoption and entering into the mainstream.

 ## Everybody has an API